 Veins are constantly changing in form and shape and therefore axial and longitudinal flexibility is needed

-Venous Stent B.V. develops the world’s first in length adjustable multi-segmented venous stent: The WStent.
+Venous Stent B.V. develops the world’s first in length adjustable multi-segmented tapered venous stent: The WStent.
 This design is based on the fact that in venous stenting it is not necessary to cover the complete endothelial wall as in arteries, but it is just there to prevent the vein from collapsing.
-The novel segmented design allows for high radial force per segment and high flexibility.
-This, combined with the adjustable intersegmental distances, leads to less stent material against the vein wall nurturing faster endothelial healing and higher porosity, and therefore reducing the necessity to anticoagulants use in the long run.
+The novel segmented design allows for high radial force per segment and high flexibility due to thin connections between the segments.
+This, combined with the adjustable intersegmental distances, leads to less stent material against the vein wall, nurturing faster endothelial healing and higher porosity for inflow through covered sidebraches, and therefore reducing the necessity to anticoagulants use in the long run.

 WStent is a novel, dedicated and segmental venous stent with a design that allows for major clinical improvement